TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

    nuget.exe install pythonx86 -ExcludeVersion -OutputDirectory .

 To select a particular version, add a ``-Version 3.x.y``.
-The output directory may be changed from ``.``, and the package will be installed into a subdirectory.
+The output directory may be changed kutoka ``.``, and the package will be installed into a subdirectory.
 By default, the subdirectory is named the same as the package, and without the ``-ExcludeVersion`` option this name will include the specific version installed.
 Inside the subdirectory is a ``tools`` directory that